yavorsky/unbuilt.app/CONTRIBUTING.md

    - Check for and start Redis if needed
    - Set up Playwright
    - Start a local Supabase instance
-   - Configure your `.env.local` file with the appropriate credentials
+   - Init and configure your `.env.local` file with the appropriate credentials
    - Apply any database migrations to your local Supabase instance

 3. **Start the development server**